-The IEB is still considering whether to invest in the defibrillators and staff training.
+The LGB is still considering whether to invest in the defibrillators and staff training.

-Once regulations have changed the IEB will consider whether to hold asthma inhalers on site for emergency use.
+Once regulations have changed the LGB will consider whether to hold asthma inhalers on site for emergency use.

-Unacceptable practice
+15. Unacceptable practice

-Although staff at St Nicholas Church of England (Controlled) Primary School should use their discretion and judge each case on its merit with reference to the child's individual healthcare plan, it is not generally acceptable practice to:
+Although staff at St Nicholas CE Primary Academy should use their discretion and judge each case on its merit with reference to the child's individual healthcare plan, it is not generally acceptable practice to:

-- Prevent children from easily accessing their inhalers and medication and administering their medication when and where necessary; - Assume that every child with the same condition requires the same treatment; - Ignore the views of the child or their parents\carers; or ignore medical evidence or opinion (although this may be challenged); - Send children with medical conditions home frequently or prevent them from staying for normal school activities, including lunch, unless this is specified in their individual healthcare plans;

-- If the child becomes ill, send them to the school office or medical room unaccompanied or with someone unsuitable; - Penalise children for their attendance record if their absences are related to their medical condition, eg hospital appointments; - Prevent pupils from drinking, eating or taking toilet breaks whenever they need to in order to manage their medical condition effectively; - Require parents\carers, or otherwise make them feel obliged, to attend school to administer medication or provide medical support to their child, including with toileting issues.
+- Prevent children from easily accessing their inhalers and medication and administering their medication when and where necessary; - Assume that every child with the same condition requires the same treatment; - Ignore the views of the child or their parents\carers; or ignore medical evidence or opinion (although this may be challenged); - Send children with medical conditions home frequently or prevent them from staying for normal school activities, including lunch, unless this is specified in their individual healthcare plans; - If the child becomes ill, send them to the school office or medical room unaccompanied or with someone unsuitable; - Penalise children for their attendance record if their absences are related to their medical condition, eg hospital appointments; - Prevent pupils from drinking, eating or taking toilet breaks whenever they need to in order to manage their medical condition effectively; - Require parents\carers, or otherwise make them feel obliged, to attend school to administer medication or provide medical support to their child, including with toileting issues.
 No parent should have to give up working because the school is failing to support their child's medical needs; - Prevent children from participating, or creating unnecessary barriers to children participating in any aspect of school life, including school trips, eg by requiring parents to accompany the child.

-Liability and indemnity
+16. Liability and indemnity

-The school currently has KCC 'Safe Hands' insurance and will seek advice on insurance on a case by case basis.
+The Academy currently has RPA insurance and will seek advice on insurance on a case by case basis.

-Complaints
+17. Complaints

-Should parents\carers be unhappy with any aspect of their child's care at St Nicholas Church of England (Controlled) Primary School, they must discuss their concerns with the school.
+Should parents\carers be unhappy with any aspect of their child's care at St Nicholas CE Primary Academy, they must discuss their concerns with the school.
 This will be with the child's class teacher in the first instance, with whom any issues should be addressed.
 If this does not resolve the problem or allay the concern, the problem should be brought to the Deputy Headteacher, who will, where necessary, bring concerns to the attention of the Headteacher.
-In the unlikely event of this not resolving the issue, the parent\carer must make a formal complaint using the St Nicholas Church of England (Controlled) Primary School Complaints Procedure.
+In the unlikely event of this not resolving the issue, the parent\carer must make a formal complaint using the St Nicholas CE Primary Academy Complaints Procedure.